Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

 #### The following is what I have used for reference and inspiration:

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make the site responsive using the Bootstrap Grid System.
 This website was entirely built with Bootstrap 4.

 ### Technical